Decentralized convex optimization over time-varying graphs: a survey: Optimization

 \subsection{Time-varying network as a stochastic sequence}

 Most of the results of this paper are derived in the deterministic scenario: that is, a mixing (or gossip) matrix sequence $\{W^k\}_{k=0}^\infty$ is deterministic and satisfies Assumption~\ref{assum:mixing_matrix_sequence}.
 Alternatively, each of the mixing matrices $W^k$ may be seen as a random sample from some distribution $\cW^k$.
-As suggested in \cite{koloskova2020unified}, we can assume that for all $\bx\in\R^{md}$ it holds
+As suggested in \cite{koloskova2020unified}, it can be assumed that for all $\bx\in\R^{md}$ it holds

 where the expectation is taken over the distributions of $W^t$ and indices $t = k, \ldots, k - \tau + 1$.
 Such assumption broadens the class of networks compared to Assumption~\ref{assum:mixing_matrix_sequence}.
 In particular, it admits a scheme when only two randomly chosen agents communicate at once (see \cite{boyd2006randomized} for details) and also includes Local SGD schemes \cite{stich2018local,woodworth2020local,lin2018don}.
 Distributed SGD under Assumption~\eqref{eq:mixing_matrix_sequence_stochastic} was analyzed in \cite{koloskova2020unified} for optimization and in \cite{beznosikov2021decentralized} for saddle-point problems.
 Also \cite{trimbach2021acceleration} applied Catalyst to the results of \cite{koloskova2020unified} to get acceleration.